RobWar-code/angel-v-demon/README.md

 ![Media Samples](/doc/readme-images/media-shots-crop.png "Media Samples")

+## Development Staging

+The program was developed in Python on gitpod, using the gitpod editor and python3 command.

+The project began on [angel-v-demon-old repository](https://github.com/RobWar-code/angel-v-demon-old) on github/gitpod, which used the standard CI template, update/commit history can be viewed prior to the move.

+It was then transferred to the angel-v-demon github/gitpod repository using the necessary CI Template for the Heroku browser terminal.

+Stage by stage commits were made, using the git version control system.

 ## User Considerations

 Any end-user who would like to play an adventure or memory game with a